sunnysideup/scan-for-bad-npm-packages/README.md

+# status

+this is just a bit of a hack right now, Nothing useful yet.
+Please use at your own risk!!!!!!!!!!!!!

 # tl;dr

 Scans for possible “shai hulud” attacks using an external source for list of possible attack strings (file or URL) via --list <path|url>.